 When finishing ESO, students wishing to continue their education at a more academic level can study for another two years to earn a bachillerato certificate.
 Students will need this certificate to sit the university entrance exam (Prueba de Acceso a la Universidad or the ‘Selectividad’).

-The final grades the students need to choose and to be chosen what to study in the university consist of the following two parts:
+The final grades the students need to choose and to be chosen what to study at the university consist of the following two parts:

-Bachillerato score: About nice subjects need to be studied with a yearly exam, each with a maximum score of 10.
+Bachillerato score: Subjects need to be completed with a yearly exam, each with a maximum score of 10.
 This score is the average obtained in each of the two high school courses, for which all the marks from both years are added and divided by the number of subjects taken.
 This score takes up 60% percent of your final notes.

 Selectividad: To undertake the state-supervised Selectividad, the student will take 7–8 examinations over three days.
 The formats of these exams are similar to their Bachillerato examinations.